 Through her paintings, British abstract artist Emma Howell explores and reveals new methods of sensation and perception.
 She’s nurturing a new relationship with the world; a world that – after her father’s death – she had deemed tiresome and melancholic.
 Emma’s encounter with grief compelled her to build a deeper appreciation and more colourful affinity towards nature, society and culture.
 Now, as an active adventurer and explorer, Emma is taking you somewhere she’s been and showing you how she sees it, feels it and hears it.
 All of her work is dedicated to her Dad, whose loss taught her how to embrace the adventure that life can offer.

 Emma lives in the heart of The Cotswolds with her boyfriend Jon and their Golden Retriever, Gibson.
-She graduated from the University of Gloucestershire with a BA in Fine Art, and has sold and exhibited work nationally and internationally across Europe, North America, Australia and The Seychelles.
+She graduated from the University of Gloucestershire with a First Class Honours degree in Fine Art – and has since sold and exhibited work nationally and internationally across Europe, North America, Australia and The Seychelles.

 To receive updates, subscribe to Emma’s mailing list.